Spring Grove (1806 ship): Sixth whaling voyage (1821–1824)

+Fate

-FateSpring Grove appeared in the 1825 issue of the Register of Shipping (RS) with Hughes, master, Jones, owner, and trade London–South Seas.
+Spring Grove appeared in the 1825 issue of the Register of Shipping (RS) with Hughes, master, Jones, owner, and trade London–South Seas.
 She had undergone small repairs in 1824.
 Captain Hughes sailed from England on 16 October 1824.

 While Spring Grove was on her way to the South Seas she was wrecked north of Saffee, on the coast of Morocco.
 A letter from Mogadore, dated 23 December 1823, reported that Spring Grove, Hughes, master, of and from London, had wrecked on 23 November.
 Only a small part of her tackle, etc. had been saved, and two crewmen had drowned.
 Margaret, from Mogadore, brought home part of her crew.